Refugio Sepulveda

 Biography

 Refugio Sepulveda, DrPH, MPH, MPA, is an Assistant Research Professor at the University of Arizona Mel and Enid Zuckerman College of Public Health.
-Dr. Sepulveda holds a joint appointment with the University of Arizona College of Medicine, Department of Neurology.

-Dr. Sepulveda’s research interests include Health Policy and Administration; Racial and Ethnic Health Disparities; Economic, Social, Cultural, and Structural Determinants of Health; Community-Based Participatory Research; mHealth, eHealth, and digital innovations for health delivery; and Epilepsy Self-Management among Hispanics.
+Dr. Sepulveda’s research interests include Public Health Policy and Administration; Racial and Ethnic Health Disparities; Economic, Social, Cultural, and Structural Determinants of Health; Community-Based Participatory Research; mHealth, eHealth, and digital innovations for health delivery; and Epilepsy Self-Management.
+Dr. Sepulveda is the co-PI on multiple CDC-funded Special Interest Project (SIP) grants through the Arizona Prevention Research Center (PRC).

-In 2019, Dr. Sepulveda was awarded with a certificate of appreciation from the CDC's National Center for Chronic Disease Prevention and Health Promotion (NCCDPHP) for his commitment and excellence in working to achieve public health impact for epilepsy prevention through his contributions as a CDC Program Managing Epilepsy Well Network investigator through 2014-2019.
+For the past 10 years, Dr. Sepulveda has represented the University of Arizona as a scientific investigator for the Managing Epilepsy Well Network (MEW), a thematic research network of the CDC’s Prevention Research Center program.
+In 2019 and 2024, Dr. Sepulveda was awarded a certificate of appreciation from the CDC's National Center for Chronic Disease Prevention and Health Promotion (NCCDPHP) for his commitment and excellence in working to achieve public health impact for epilepsy prevention through his contributions as a CDC Program Managing Epilepsy Well Network investigator.

 Degrees